Algoma Public Health

-Indigenous community members have been accessing prioritized first and second doses through the Indian Friendship Centre, Baawaating Family Health Team, local First Nation clinics, community immunization clinics and pharmacies.
+Indigenous community members have been accessing prioritized first and second doses through the Indigenous Friendship Centre, Baawaating Family Health Team, local First Nation clinics, community immunization clinics and pharmacies.

-If you are ready to book your first, second, or third/booster dose of COVID-19 vaccine, for finding a clinic near you and booking online or by phone.
+If you are ready to book your first, second, or third/booster dose of COVID-19 vaccine, find a clinic near you and book online or by phone.

 If you got your vaccine out of province or country, you can send Algoma Public Health a request to enter your Covid-19 vaccine into the Ontario data base (COVax).
 Recording your vaccine will help with booking a second dose, printing a copy of your vaccine receipt, and having record of your vaccine status.
 Here is how you can update your vaccine record:

 Option 1) Request can be sent by email to firstname.lastname@example.org.

 - Proof of vaccination is required to verify the vaccine product received outside of Canada or Ontario.
 You can attach a copy to your e-mail.

 - Please provide your name and contact information.
 Algoma Public Health will connect to retrieve any additional personal health information required.

 Option 2) Call Algoma Public Health at 705-942-4646 ext.
 3297

 - You will be asked to provide your name and contact information.